The ACHI Fellowship by Training Program is an exciting opportunity for PhD candidates with an interest in Health Informatics.

 - Provide regular feedback on a candidates progress

-Candidates are required to write a comprehensive report for each work placement.
+During each work placement the candidate will be partnered with an ACHI Mentor.
+Candidates are also required to write a progress and completion report for each work placement.

 When is the best time to complete the work placements?

-You can also complete your work placements once you have submitted your thesis.
-Your two work placements must be completed within 24 months of your PhD being awarded.
+You can complete your work placements once you have submitted your thesis.
+Your first work placement must be completed with 12 months of your PhD being awarded and both work placements must be completed within 24 months of your PhD being awarded.

 How am I matched to a host organisation?